mem48/geocompr/main.md

 A bus station, for example, could be represented by an attribute field containing its name, associated with its latitude and longitude position (geometry data).
 A raster example might be the elevation value (attribute) for a specific grid cell.
 Interestingly, the raster data model stores the coordinate of the grid cell only indirectly.
-Say, we are in the 3rd row and the 4th column of a raster matrix.
+Say, we are in the 3^rd^ row and the 4^th^ column of a raster matrix.
 To derive the corresponding coordinate, we have to move from the origin three cells in x-direction and four cells in y-direction with the cell resolution defining the distance for each x- and y-step.
-The raster header simply gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another.
+The raster header simply gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next Chapter).
-Before such an operation, the corresponding algorithm simply checks if the two rasters share the same extent, projection and resolution, that is the raster headers.
-Hence, the spatial dimension of raster data is (often) of no importance at the processing level.
-Then, raster processing uses in fact map algebra, a special case of matrix algebra, which is why it is so much faster compared to vector processing.
 <!-- should we somewhere add a table comparing advantages/disadvantages of using the vector or raster data model, would fit nicely into chapter 2 -->

 Simple features, described in the previous chapter, store attribute data in a data frame, with each column corresponding to a variable (such as 'name') and each row to one observation (such as an individual bus station).